Discuss: Marxism (CKDU Radio show)

 Originally published in Marx & Philosophy Review of Books (February 14, 2015).
 Re-published by Heathwood Institute (September 7, 2015).

 “The mastery of nature (so the imperialists teach) is the purpose of all technology.
-But who would trust a cane wielder who proclaimed the mastery of children by adults to be the purpose of education Download the letter pdf?
+But who would trust a cane wielder who proclaimed the mastery of children by adults to be the purpose of education?
 Is not education, above all, the indispensable ordering of the relationship between generations and therefore mastery (if we are to use this term) of that relationship and not of children?
 And likewise technology is the mastery of not nature but of the relation between nature and man.”

 — Walter Benjamin, “To the planetarium,” One-way Street (1928)